Previous Post – Day 3 – Chele to Tamagaon

 From Nyi La in the morning, I had taken a shot of the eye-catching red and grey rock to the east of Ghami.
 Also discernible in the image below is the long mani wall as it runs diagonally to the left of some of the buildings you see.
 The Japanese hospital is one of those buildings but as we walked by the wall I never did get a view of it.

-We spent a bit of time at the top of the pass, sipping on water, getting a few photos, and adding our light-colored rock to the impressive collection around the pole draped with prayer flags and khatas.
+We spent a bit of time at the top of the pass, sipping on water, getting a few photos, and adding our light-coloured rock to the impressive collection around the pole draped with prayer flags and khatas.
 Down below – about 4.5 kilometers away – was Tsarang (3560 m), where we would be tenting for the next two nights.
 An easy walk, mostly on the road, and we were approaching the entrance chorten to the village.

-From a distance, the two most prominent buildings in Tsarang were already evident – the white-painted dzong/royal palace and the rust-colored monastery complex.
+From a distance, the two most prominent buildings in Tsarang were already evident – the white-painted dzong/royal palace and the rust-coloured monastery complex.
 Our destination was Maya’s Inn, located not far from the two buildings.
 After our tents had been set up in the campground attached to the inn, we would visit the landmarks.

 (The next post – Things To See In and Around Tsarang – has some pix!)